lum-ai/odinson/docs/testing.md

 - Follow the [scalatest documentation](https://www.scalatest.org/) when writing tests.
 - Aim to test a single functionality in each test.
 - Be mindful when naming tests and only use `it` when necessary.
-- Every test suite should extend `ai.lum.odinson.BaseSpec`.
+- Every test suite should extend `ai.lum.odinson.utils.TestUtils.OdinsonTest`.
 - It is good practice to structure your tests to avoid unhelpful messages.
 For example, if you consistently assert that `x should be (true)`, when a test fails you will only know that "false did not equal true", instead of the real problem!